OPSWAT/metadefender-gatling-test/README.md

 A silent request is issued but not logged nor reported.
 If SilentScan is true the get-scan-result method (polling part) still executed but not logged or reported the errors. (true/false)

-***CheckSanitizationResult:***

-If it is true, the program asks for the result (by polling) until the sanitization process is not 100%.
-For cloud-based usage, it needs to be set in `ScanWorkflow` also.  (true/false)

 *****DeveloperMode:***

 It can be set a DeveloperMode, which print the HTTP-responses to the terminal.
-It is also print (before the response) what will be check: Scan result or scan results with polling result.
 By default, it is hidden and false. (true/false)